Axway/amplify-central/content/en/docs/integrate_with_central/api_server.md

 }
 ```

-Using Amplify CLI or the Amplify API, you can import the above and your product is now ready to be view in 3 languages: English, French and German.
+Once the above settings are imported, using either Amplify CLI or the Amplify API, the product can be view in three languages: English, French and German.

-By default when requesting an object using the CLI or API, the languages are not returned.
-You need to add amn extra parameter to your command to get those information: --language
+By default, when requesting an object using the CLI or API, the languages are not returned.
+You must add an extra parameter to your command to get that information: `--language`

-Getting all languages information from product called product-i18n:
+Sample to get all language information from the product called "product-i18n":

 ```cmd
 axway central get product product-i18n --language=* -o json